MuigetsuVB/artifacts-devblog/index.md

 }
 ```

-These changes introduce a **map ID**, which uniquely identifies each map — since different layers can share the same coordinates.
+These changes introduce a **map id**, which uniquely identifies each map — since different layers can share the same coordinates.
 The existing endpoints will remain compatible with coordinates, now with layer precision, and new endpoints will also support map IDs.

 This is a **big transition**, but I’m really excited to introduce it.